 It has been about a year now since we PCS’ed to our new location.
 PCS means “permanent change of station,” but in the military, permanent really is another word for temporary.
-My husband’s assignment here is only a 2-year assignment, so the upcoming summer we will have new PCS orders.
+My husband’s assignment here is only a 2-year assignment, so in the upcoming summer, we will have new PCS orders.

 Moving is certainly a hassle, and always comes with some kind of unexpected surprises.
 That’s just Murphy’s Law.
 But being prepared and planning ahead for an upcoming move will help put your mind (more) at ease and help make things go somewhat smoother.

 Planning Ahead Tip #1: Make a Schedule

 Making a moving schedule is vital.
 As soon as you find out, start planning and preparing.
 Let’s face it, we may not always have a huge amount of notice for a PCS.

 When you know where you are moving, you can start looking at rental properties online, researching schools and daycares, and generally getting to know the surrounding neighborhoods.
 It also helps to join the local Facebook groups for the base where your family will be stationed and ask the current locals for advice.